Pankaj4121/Todoist/README.md

 # Todo App
  Build a minimal full-stack app using the MERN stack (MongoDB for database, Express and Node for backend, and Javascript for frontend) to perform CRUD operations.

+Our app will allow users to
+    - Create a todo
+    - Read todos
+    - Update a todo
+    - Delete a todo
+  This series should enable you understand CRUD operations using MERN stack.